Willian199/event_ddi/README.md

 );
 ```

-#### subscribeAsync
+#### Subscribe Async
-The subscribeAsync type runs the callback as a Future, allowing for asynchronous event handling.
+The `subscribeAsync` type runs the callback as a Future, allowing for asynchronous event handling.
 Making it suitable for scenarios where asynchronous execution is needed without waiting for completion.
 Note that it not be possible to await this type of subscription.

 Obs: If you want to await for the event to be completed, fire it using `fireWait`.